If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 The new neurons produced boost memory capacity and reduced overlap between various memories.
 When the mind goes into maintenance mode, neurogenesis starts and ensures that neurons multiply.

-When you are feeling burnt out after a long work or study session, your brain may feel like it is in a 'foggy mode' and you aren't thinking as clearly as you should.
+When you are feeling burnt out after a long work or study session, your brain may feel like it is in a fog leaving you unable to think as clearly as necessary.

 This is known as mental fatigue, and it can occur in many ways.

-If you are always in a fight-or-flight stressed state, or you do not get sufficient rest, you are liable to experience a mental breakdown.
+If you are always in a fight-or-flight stressed state or not getting sufficient rest, you are liable to experience a mental breakdown.
 Note that your brain is not an isolated organ because it interfaces with your gut and endocrine system.

 Cerebral blood flow is more like your brain’s plumbing system.
 It utilizes 15 percent of the blood that flows from your heart.